1. Preface

 }

-The parameter --cacert should point to the CA-chain PEM file, which was used to sign the server certificate.
-Otherwise the curl command will fail, because it does not trust your private certificates.
-Alternatively use the parameter -k.
-See the man pages of the curl command.
+The parameter --cacert should point to the CA-chain PEM file that was used to sign the server certificate.
+Otherwise, the curl command will fail due to a lack of trust in the private certificates.
+Alternatively, the parameter -k can be used.
+For additional details, refer to the man pages of the curl command.

-You will see the handshake error again.
-Our router connection works as expected and is secured by TLS now.
+The handshake error will be encountered again.
+The router connection is functioning as expected and is now secured by TLS.

-The router management user interface should appear.
-If your computer doesn’t trust your private certificate authority, your web browser will show an error.
-You can skip this error by continue surfing an untrusted site or add your certificate authority to your trusted certificate authorities.
+The router managements user interface should appear.
+If the computer does not trust the private certificate authority, the web browser will display an error.
+This error can be bypassed by continuing to browse to the untrusted site or by adding the certificate authority to the list of trusted certificate authorities.

 10.3.
 Add TLS support to router management

-Router management needs access to the new server certificate, too.
-Since NGINX already handles the TLS termination, we only have to upload the public TLS certificate, e.g. irmop1.icomcloud.net.crt.
+Router management requires access to the new server certificate as well.
+Since NGINX handles the TLS termination, it is only necessary to upload the public TLS certificate, such as irmop1.icomcloud.net.crt.

 Name Value